CanadianClimateDataPortal/climatedata-wp-theme/apps/README.md

 npm run build
 ```

-The production-ready files will be available in the `dist` folder.
+The production-ready files will be available in the `/fw-child/apps/dist` folder.

 There are additional build scripts available: